B-cos Alignment for Inherently Interpretable CNNs and Vision Transformers: neural networks

 \myparagraph{Explanation completeness.} As becomes clear from \cref{eq:norm_def}, normalisation layers introduce additive biases into the model prediction (\ie $\beta$ and, if running estimates are used, by the running mean estimation of $\langle \inputset{X}\rangle_\ast$).
 The model output is thus not given by a dynamic linear transformation anymore (cf.~\cref{eq:collapse}), but instead by an \emph{affine} transformation $\vec f^\ast (\vec x;\vec \theta)\myeq \mat W(\vec x) \vec x + \vec b(\vec x)$ with an input-dependent bias $\vec b(\vec x)$.

-The contribution maps in \cref{eq:contrib} would thus not be \emph{complete}, as they do not take the bias into account.
+The contribution maps in \cref{eq:contrib} would thus not be \emph{complete} {(\ie the sum over contributions would not yield the respective class logit)}, as they do not take the biases into account.
 This, however, is undesirable for model-faithful explanations \cite{srinivas2019full,sundararajan2017axiomatic}, as the bias terms can play a significant role in the model decision (see \cref{subsec:biases}).

-To alleviate this, we use bias-free (BF) normalisation~\cite{mohan2019robust}, and remove the \emph{learnt}\footnote{Note that the mean subtraction does not introduce \emph{external} biases that would be unaccounted for in the explanations, as this operation can be modelled by a linear transformation of the input.} biases $\beta$ :
+To alleviate this, we use bias-free (BF) normalisation~\cite{mohan2019robust}, and remove the \emph{learnt} biases $\beta$, {which would make a linear summary of the model via $\mat W(\vec x)\vec x$ incomplete}\footnote{Note that the {subtraction of the mean $\langle \inputset{X} \rangle_*$ }does not introduce \emph{external} biases that would be unaccounted for in the explanations, as this operation can be modelled by a linear transformation of the input.}:

 Moreover, for normalization layers that replace the mean computation $\langle\inputset{X}\rangle_\ast$ by a running mean estimate at inference time (\ie BatchNorm), we additionally remove the centering term $\langle\inputset{X}\rangle_\ast$, since otherwise external biases would be introduced at inference time.